digitallawyer/openlegaldictionary/_definitions/soldier.md

 ---
 title: Soldier
 permalink: "/definitions/soldier.html"
-body: A military man; a prlvatc ln the army
+body: A military man; a prlvatc in the army
 published_at: '2018-07-07'
 layout: post
 ---